 Analytical Typology

 Carl Jung published his comprehensive work on decision-making in 1921 in his book Psychologische Typen.
 Jung once pointed out that individuals are effectively incapable of comprehending and giving full sanction to any important viewpoint other than their own.
-It is a futile endeavour to present the full scope and complexity of Jung’s pioneering work on decision-making in one big step.
+It is a futile endeavour to present the full scope and complexity of Jung’s pioneering work on decision-making in an abstract form.
 A sensible starting point is to present one key element of Jung’s work with clarity and thereby demonstrate its scientific validity.

 Our themes are presented in a specific sequence.